 How often do interest rates change?

-Banks and credit unions generally don’t change savings rates on an hourly, daily or even monthly basis.
+Banks and credit unions generally don’t change savings rates on an hourly, daily, or even monthly basis.
 In fact, it’s common to see APYs remain the same for several months.
-It’s important to note, however, that rates are variable and theoretically can change at any time.
+However, it’s important to note that rates are variable and theoretically can change at any time.
 Many banks will change their rates based on what their competitors are doing, so you may often see groups of banks increase or decrease their APYs at around the same time—especially if the Federal Reserve recently hiked or cut rates, as with the emergency rate cuts of March 2020 in response to the coronavirus pandemic.
-As a best practice, it’s good to check out the best savings rates on a regular basis (at least once a month).
+As a best practice, it’s good to check out the best savings rates regularly (at least once a month).

 - Interest: Money that a bank pays into an account over time.

 - Compound interest: Compound interest is the interest you earn on both your original money and on the interest you keep accumulating (typically daily or monthly).
 Each time interest is calculated and added to the account, and the larger balance earns more interest.